 The City of Concord is the designated recipient for these funds and apportions to the 4 urban systems in the UZA based on a mutually agreed upon formula/agreement.
 Based on the approved Interlocal Agreement, Concord and Kannapolis share in the payment of the local match to manage and operate the RIDER Transit System.
 The Concord Kannapolis Transit Commission (CKTC) is the governing body for RIDER operations.
 The City of Salisbury is a direct recipient of Section 5307 funds.
 Rowan County and Cabarrus County also receive Section 5307 funds through an arrangement with NCDOT.
-The respective County Commissioners are the governing bodies for these systems.
+The NCDOT has indicated that this arrangement may be transitioned in 2022 to the County systems.
+The County Commissioners are the governing bodies for these systems.